zilipp/fii/README.md

 rotate: rotated image of original image

-using transform matrix: using transformation matrix (calculated by gray and rotated images), rotate the original matrix
+using transform matrix: using transformation matrix (calculated by gray and rotated images), rotate the original image